yifei-liu-stat/syn/README.md

 The training codes for the tabular diffusion model are mainly adapted from "TabDDPM: Modelling Tabular Data with Diffusion Models" ([paper](https://arxiv.org/abs/2209.15421), [code](https://github.com/yandex-research/tab-ddpm))

+## To-Do List
+- [ ] Polish the Syn-Boost transfer learning example on Adult dataset
+- [ ] Polish the Syn-Test examples
+- [ ] Add Makefile for reproducing the results with a pipeline for each example

 ## Set Up Environment